akzmuk/arthur-kuzmuk/content/pages/index.md

             url: 'https://github.com/akzmuk/Mushrooms-analysis'
       - type: Card
         title: Precipitation prediction
-        text: >
+        text: >+
-          This project aims to develop a model that predicts rainfall probability based on parameters such as temperature, relative humidity, average cloud cover etc.
+          The objective of this project is to construct a predictive model capable of estimating the likelihood of precipitation events by utilizing various input factors, including but not limited to temperature readings, relative humidity levels, and average cloud cover data.

         image:
           type: Image
           url: /images/anna-atkins-rNBaaxyeWWM-unsplash.jpg